Meth Overdose: Signs, Symptoms, and Treatment Options

 For meth or other stimulant misuse, the Matrix Model—a 16-week comprehensive treatment approach that combines behavioral therapy, family education, individual counseling, 12-step support, drug testing, and encouragement for non-drug-related activities—has been shown to be effective.16

-If you or someone you love needs help for meth use or addiction, speak to an Admissions Navigator, who can answer your questions and explain your options.
-Call American Addiction Centers (AAC) today at
+If you or someone you love needs help for meth use or addiction, reach out and speak to one of our Admissions Navigator, who can answer your questions and explain your options.
+Call American Addiction Centers (AAC) today at to learn more about your treatment options, find a meth rehab near you, and to begin your journey to recovery.